entur/gbfs-loader-java/README.md

 The `GbfsLoader` constructor, as well as the `GbfsSubscriptionOptions` have an optional `RequestAuthenticator` parameter.
 Use this with GBFS feeds that require authentication.

-Two implementations are provided in this library: `Oauth2ClientCredentialsGrantRequestAuthenticator` and `BearerTokenRequestAuthenticator`.
+The following implementations are provided in this library: `Oauth2ClientCredentialsGrantRequestAuthenticator`, `BearerTokenRequestAuthenticator` and `HttpHeadersRequestAuthenticator`.
 You can also implement the `RequestAuthenticator` interface to provide use custom authentication schemes.

 ## Maven central